Help at home

 How do I access these services?

 Depending on your care needs, services can be accessed through the Commonwealth Home Support Programme or a Home Care Package.
 An assessment process determines what program is more suitable for you.
+Check your eligibility and apply for an assessment online.

 Two types of care needs for help at home